xiaomi7732/CodeWithSaar.Extensions.ProjectAssets/Readme.md

     * If the mermaid file becomes too big to render, use the configuration tab to increase the default settings:
       ![A screenshot shows where to set the configurations](./images/MermaidConfiguration.png).

+You could choose to use the artifacts in [releases](https://github.com/xiaomi7732/CodeWithSaar.Extensions.ProjectAssets/releases).

 ## Trim down to specific package

 Chances are, that not all packages are interested.
 You can specify a target package for analysis.
 For example: